Detroit mayor touts concessions; pressure builds

 DETROIT Detroit Mayor Dave Bing gained momentum in his fight to convince state officials that the financially crippled city does not need a state takeover as he reached a tentative cost-cutting deal with about half the city's 48 unions.

-Bing has said Detroit will run out of money by May without significant givebacks from unions.
+Bing, who has said Detroit will run out of money by May without significant givebacks from unions, declined to provide details of the deal.
+Union officials could not be reached for comment on the tentative deal, which is subject to ratification by the workers.

-The three-year deal includes a 10 percent pay cut and health-care and pension concessions, according to Michael Mulholland, secretary/treasurer of Local 207 of AFSCME, the American Federation of State, County and Municipal Employees, which represented some city lighting department workers in the talks.
-The deal also calls for restoring some of the money cut from worker pay should Detroit enjoy a budget surplus.

-"There's a lot of pressure with the financial manager (threat) to accept it," Mulholland said..

 But even as Bing praised a deal that he said was not "just about concessions...it's about how labor and management can work together in a fair and constructive way," the future of Detroit, Michigan's largest city, remained uncertain.
 Many on the nine-person city council consider Bing's $102 million cost-cutting plan insufficient.